icewolfz/jiMUD/docs/preferences.md

 - `Enable warning dialog when loading a character from manager` disable or enable warning dialog when loading a character
 - `Open 'Who is on' in web browser` Open the 'Who is on?' in a web browser, if disabled will open in a child window of jiMUD
 - `Open ShadowMUD help in web browser` Open the ShadowMUD help in a web browser, if disabled will open in a child window of jiMUD
-- `Watch for profile changes` when enabled will watch for profile changes
-- `On profile change do` what to do when a profile is changed when `Watch for profile changes` enabled
-  - `Nothing` Do nothing
-  - `Reload` Force reload of profiles, this may cause profile changes to be lost
-  - `Ask` Ask you if you want to reload or do nothing
-  - `Warn` Display a warning to the mud window
-- `On profile deleted do` what to do when a profile is deleted when `Watch for profile changes` enabled
-  - `Nothing` Do nothing
-  - `Remove` Force remove of profiles, this may cause profile changes to be lost
-  - `Ask` Ask you if you want to remove or do nothing
-  - `Warn` Display a warning to the mud window

 ## Advanced > Backup